blbudima/maple-bot/README.md

 ```
 {
   "token": "your-token-here",
-  "prefix": "##",
+  "prefix": "!!",
-  "defaultCooldown": 3,
+  "defaultCooldown": 1,
-  "defaultTimer": 13.33
+  "mongoPW": "your-pw-here",
+  "mongoDB": "your-db-here",
 }
 ```

 **Replace `your-token-here` with your personal bot token (remember where to find this?).**

-For `prefix` value, enter a character sequence that represents the prefix to activate the bot commands (e.g. you might have needed to type `!` or a `;;` to activate certain bots - this is the prefix!).
-I have mine set at `##`.
+For `prefix`, enter a character sequence that represents the prefix to activate the bot commands (e.g. you might have needed to type `!` or a `;;` to activate certain bots - this is the prefix!).
+I have mine set at `!!`.

 For `defaultCooldown`, enter an integer that represents the cooldown between commands in seconds that will help prevent command-spamming for your bot.
 I have mine set at `3`.

+For `mongoPW`, enter a string that represents the password for your MongoDB.

-For `defaultTimer`, enter a number the represents the interval between reminders in minutes.
-I have mine set at `13.33`.
+For `mongoDB`, enter a string that represents the database for your MongoDB.

 **If you are able to code the bot to your personal preference and are able to test it as well, then you should already know how to deploy your bot!** You can stop here if you want.
 Otherwise, if you still need assistance in deploying the bot, then the next section covers how to deploy the bot through your local computer.